 National Museum of American Diplomacy Launches “Diplomacy After Hours” Happy HourNational Museum of American Diplomacy Launches “Diplomacy After Hours” Happy Hour https://i0.wp.com/diplomacy.state.gov/wp-content/uploads/2019/07/EDIT_G17A6221-min.jpg?fit=1024%2C576&ssl=1 1024 576 https://secure.gravatar.com/avatar/e95bd4654a61a93735684584be3378bc?s=96&d=mm&r=g

-The Diplomacy Center has launched “Diplomacy After Hours,” a series of diplomacy-themed happy hours in the pavilion that will feature exciting stories of American diplomacy and highlight the future museum.
+The National Museum of American Diplomacy (NMAD) has launched “Diplomacy After Hours,” a series of diplomacy-themed happy hours in the pavilion that will feature exciting stories of American diplomacy and highlight the future museum.

 The second “Diplomacy After Hours” was a celebration of the nation’s independence as well as the 50th anniversary of the Apollo 11 moon landing and diplomacy’s role in space exploration.
 In keeping with the celebratory theme, the United States Air Force Band’s Airmen of Note jazz ensemble performed patriotic and space exploration-themed music.
 Members of the band also have served as arts envoys.
 Guests had the opportunity to listen to the band’s experiences working on community relations events in Costa Rica and other countries.

-The Diplomacy Center thanks Washington, D.C.-based City Winery for their generous donation of wine and staff time for this event.
+The NMAD thanks Washington, D.C.-based City Winery for their generous donation of wine and staff time for this event.